Bx12 bus

 The Bx12 is a public transit line in New York City bus route running east-west along 207th Street in Upper Manhattan and along the continuous Fordham Road and Pelham Parkway in the Bronx.

 The line started operating in the early 1900s as a streetcar line between Inwood in Manhattan and Belmont in the Bronx.
 This line was known as the 207th Street Crosstown Line, the Fordham Road−207th Street Crosstown Line or the Fordham Road Crosstown Line.

 In 1948, the streetcar route was converted into a bus route, operated by the New York City Transit Authority under the subsidiary Manhattan and Bronx Surface Transit Operating Authority (MaBSTOA).
 Throughout the late 20th century, several separate bus routes were combined to form the Bx12.
 The bus line became the first bus rapid transit route to enter service in the city in 2008, when the Bx12 Limited became the Bx12 Select Bus Service (SBS).
 Both the Bx12 local and SBS carry over 53,000 riders each weekday.
-In 2024, the total ridership was 4,537,844, making it the ninth-busiest line citywide.
+In 2025, the total ridership was 6,005,355, making it the third-busiest line citywide.